trimino/dat-design-pattern/creation/prototype/README.md

 ### Using a Prototype Manager/Registry

-&nbsp;&nbsp;&nbsp;&nbsp;When your system has changing prototypes, instead of handling them individually, you can use a *Prototype Manager*.
+When your system has changing prototypes, instead of handling them individually, you can use a `PrototypeManager`.
 This manager keeps track of all available prototypes.
 WHen a client needs a prototype, it asks the manager for it before making a copy.

-&nbsp;&nbsp;&nbsp;&nbsp;A prototype manager is like a storage system where you can find prototypes based on a key.
+A prototype manager is like a storage system where you can find prototypes based on a key.
 You can add or remove prototypes from this storage.
 Client's can interact with this storage during runtime, which helps them expand and check what's available in the system without needing to write extra code.

 ```java
 // Prototype Manager: PrototypeManger